 Art is a dog.
 Dog is art.

 Nothing that can make one feel like a stranger in a strange land more than witnessing a homeowner release a rooster in his backyard.
-The homeowner spotted me walking my dog after opening the backdoor to let his rooster out, and I tried to look away so quickly that he might consider it plausible that I didn’t see him do it.
-By avoiding eye contact, I hoped to avoid embarrassing the man.
-I also didn’t want to feel the need to comment, and I didn’t want to share that uncomfortable smile that occurs shortly after witnessing another act in an inexplicable manner.
-When the homeowner spotted me, he offered up a pleasant smile and warm, small town that informed me there was no reason to stress out.
-The man’s smile and the wave suggested that letting a rooster out in the backyard was routine for him.
+The homeowner spotted me walking my dog after opening the backdoor to let his rooster outdoors.
+I tried to look away quickly.
+My hope was that he might consider it plausible that I didn’t see him do it.
+By avoiding eye contact, I hoped to avoid an exchange that might lead me to search for a comment.
+I also didn’t want to share that uncomfortable smile that occurs shortly after witnessing another act in an embarrassing manner.
+Just before I could look away, I noticed a wave.
+I looked back, it was a warm, small town wave strengthened by a pleasant smile.
+The man’s smile and the wave suggested that letting a rooster out in the backyard was routine for him, and there was no reason for me to stress out about the moment.
 I returned the smile, waved back, and continued walking my dog.
 The rooster did not relieve itself after the man retreated inside, but it did rush the fence when it saw how close my dog and I came to its territory.
-The rooster eyed my dog.
-It felt like a menacing eye.
+The rooster eyed my dog, and it was a foreboding eye.
 The rooster did not cockle doodle doo us, but its actions suggested that that was the next logical course of action.

 “That’s my brother Harley,” a man said.
 “He has a pet rooster.”

 “Harley had two dogs,” this man added.
 “They died.
 That rooster is the only thing he has left.”